yingweiwo

 ADME/Pharmacokinetics

-Dizocilpine (MK-801) is a non-competitive NMDA receptor antagonist with high binding affinity, requiring an open channel for receptor blockade.
+Dezocepine (MK-801) is a non-competitive NMDA receptor antagonist with high binding affinity, requiring an open pathway to block the receptor.
 Key pharmacokinetic characteristics include:

-o While specific bioavailability data for dizocilpine is not provided in the sources, its structural analog orphenadrine (an NMDA antagonist with similar properties) demonstrates blood-brain barrier penetration, suggesting dizocilpine may share this trait.
+o Although specific bioavailability data for dezocepine are not available in the literature, its structural analogue, olphenadrine (an NMDA receptor antagonist with similar properties), has been shown to cross the blood-brain barrier, suggesting that dezocepine may also possess this property.

 3. Pharmacodynamic Interactions